-Inshore, Isla Mujeres and Isla Bianca boast some of the best fishing in the world for Bonefish, Tarpon, Permit, and Snook.
-While Isla Bianca is slightly further away, it is worth the 25 mile drive.
-The Isla Bianca Lagoon is a 12 mile stretch of grass, mud, and sand flats that create the perfect conditions for light tackle and fly fishing.
+Inshore, Isla Mujeres and Isla Blanca boast some of the best fishing in the world for Bonefish, Tarpon, Permit, and Snook.
+While Isla Blanca is slightly further away, it is worth the 25 mile drive.
+The Isla Blanca Lagoon is a 12 mile stretch of grass, mud, and sand flats that create the perfect conditions for light tackle and fly fishing.
 Closer to home, the Nichupté Lagoon is a hotspot for big Permit and some of the best Cancun flats fishing.

 While the inshore fishing is undeniably incredible, the most popular Cancun fishing tours tend to focus on the pelagic bite offshore.
 Many charters will start trolling shortly after leaving the marina, before heading to the best spots for Marlin, Sailfish, Wahoo, and Dorado, depending on what is in season.
 Bottom fishing can also be very productive and is often the fishing technique of choice in the winter.